 Mike Tyson and Roy Jones Jr. are both in their 50s.
-They’ll be fighting for a WBC belt in a month.
+They will be fighting for a WBC belt in a month.

-Previously billed as an exhibition, match organizers revealed Thursday during a Zoom news conference the eight-round showdown Nov.
+Previously billed as an exhibition, match organizers revealed Thursday during a Zoom news conference that the eight-round showdown Nov.
 28 is being sanctioned by the World Boxing Council, which created the Frontline Battle Belt to commemorate the occasion.

 The proceedings will feature modifications from a typical championship bout, most notably rounds reduced from three to two minutes.
 Tyson and Jones, 51, also will be wearing 12-ounce gloves, two ounces heavier than most officially sanctioned boxing matches.

-“My mind-set is bliss,” said Tyson, revealing his weight is down to 215 pounds for the first time since his late teens thanks to rigorous training and sparring.
+“My mind-set is bliss,” Tyson said, revealing his weight is down to 215 pounds for the first time since his late teens thanks to rigorous training and sparring.
 “I’m more involved now than I’ve ever been.
 My objective is to go in there with the best intentions of my life and disable my opponent, and that’s just what it is.”

 The co-main event features YouTube personality Jake Paul facing Nate Robinson.
-Yes, that Nate Robinson, the winner of the NBA slam-dunk contest a record three times (2006, ’09, ’10) who spent 11 years in the league, including his first five with the New York Knicks.
+Yes, that Nate Robinson, the winner of the NBA slam-dunk contest a record three times (2006, 2009, 2010) who spent 11 years in the league.

 The four-fight main card is scheduled to take place at Staples Center, marking the first sporting event at the downtown Los Angeles venue during the novel coronavirus pandemic, and will be available to stream via pay-per-view at TysonOnTriller.com.

-“Everybody’s faced with adversity right now, so while everybody’s faced with adversity you want to give them something to look forward to, right?”
+“Everybody’s faced with adversity right now, so while everybody’s faced with adversity, you want to give them something to look forward to, right?”
 Jones said.
 “So when you get the biggest adversity to ever knock on your front door, to ring your phone, how can you say no?”

 Tyson initially suggested in April during an Instagram Live interview with rapper T.I. he might be coming out of retirement, at least in some form, to fight for charity and “help some homeless and drug-affected [person] like me.”
 At that time, Tyson indicated he had only recently begun training again.

-The last time Tyson fought as a professional was in the District in 2005, when he infamously lost to Kevin McBride at what was then MCI Center, since renamed Capital One Arena.
+The last time Tyson fought as a professional was in D.C. in 2005, when he infamously lost to Kevin McBride at what was then MCI Center, since renamed Capital One Arena.
 It was the first major prize fight in the city in decades and generated a buzz uncommon for a downtown sporting event.

 The fight in front of an announced crowd of nearly 16,000 included Tyson (50-6, 44 knockouts) purposely head-butting McBride, who afterward suggested the former undisputed heavyweight champion of the world tried to break his arm in the sixth round after a series of combinations proved largely ineffective.